k3po/k3po/README.md

 This project uses [K3PO Protocol Droid](http://github.com/k3po/k3po) to define a set of integration tests describing the WebSocket Emulation Protocol ([WSE](SPEC.md)) Specification.

-WebSocket Protocol implementations can use these integration tests to help them meet the necessary requirements.
+WebSocket Emulation Protocol implementations can use these integration tests to help them meet the necessary requirements.

 The integration tests fall into the following categories:
- * Opening Handshake
- * ...
+ * [TODO]